Why St. Andrew’s?

 SERVES OUR NEIGHBORS

 Jesus commanded us to love our neighbors as ourselves.
 (Matthew 22:39) From sharing meals with the homeless in West Central, to comforting the families of prisoners, we are passionate about putting our faith into action.
-Service is is not an afterthought at St. Andrew’s; it is at the very heart of our mission and calling as a community.
-Each week we pray, “Thy kingdom come, thy will be done on earth…” because we long to transform the world, “from the nightmare it often is, into the dream that God intends.”
-Thus, we seek to create a church which is a beacon of kindness in central Spokane.
+Service is is not an afterthought at St. Andrew’s; it is at the heart of our mission and calling as a community.
+Each week we pray, “Thy kingdom come, thy will be done on earth…” because we long to transform the world - as former Presiding Bishop Michael Curry puts it - “from the nightmare it often is, into the dream that God intends.”
+Thus, we continually seek to become a congregation which is a beacon of kindness in central Spokane.

 RESPECTS A DIVERSITY OF BELIEF

-For hundreds of years, Episcopalians (or Anglicans) have practiced the Via Media, or “middle way” between Catholicism and Protestantism.
-Our church seeks the truth between extreme positions.
-While Christians may not always agree completely on “common doctrine,” we can always gather together under the same roof to share “common prayer” to the same God: our creator, redeemer, and sustainer.
-This principle of common worship despite diverse understandings is foundational to the Book of Common Prayer, and central to our identity as Episcopalians.
+For centuries, Episcopalians (or Anglicans) have practiced the Via Media, or “middle way” between Catholicism and Protestantism.
+We seek the truth between extreme positions, guided and inspired by Scripture, Tradition, and Reason.
+While Christians may not always agree on all aspects of “common doctrine,” we can always gather together under the same roof to share “common prayer” to the same God: our creator, redeemer, and sustainer.
+This principle of common worship despite sometimes diverse understandings is foundational to the Book of Common Prayer, and central to our identity as Episcopalians.
+St. Andrew’s strives to be “a house of prayer for all people.”
+(Isaiah 56:7)

 BELIEVES IN THE POWER OF FORGIVENESS